Skip to Main Content

 What loans are eligible for Public Service Loan Forgiveness (PSLF)?

-Loans from these federal student loan programs don’t qualify for PSLF: the Federal Family Education Loan (FFEL) Program and the Federal Perkins Loan (Perkins Loan) Program.
-However, they may become eligible if you consolidate them into a Direct Consolidation Loan.
+Borrowers with Federal Family Education Loan (FFEL) Program and Federal Perkins Loan (Perkins Loan) Program are not eligible for PSLF.
+However, they may become eligible if consolidated into a Direct Consolidation Loan.

 What is a Qualifying Employer?